kandpalnavi/Udacity-Projects/README.md

-# Project Instructions - News Article App
+# Project Instructions - Evaluate a News Article with NLP

 The goal of this project is to practice with:
 - Setting up Webpack